 You can write two types of articles: posts and pages.
 They are mostly similar, but differ in that posts follow a permalink structure that can be configured in the blog's settings, while slugs for pages are always one level above the root of the domain.
 Posts also typically are listed in reverse chronological order on the home page and in other pages such as the archives (lists of posts by month), author pages (all posts written by a given author), and tag pages (all posts filed under a given tag), whereas pages are typically linked to in navigation menus.

 The pages that list posts will paginate the list according to the page size configured in the blog's settings

 Publishing and scheduling of posts or pages

-Above the editor while you are editing a post or page, you can see another toolbar that allows to save the current content as a draft (not yet published), or publish/unpublish the post or page.
+Above the editor while you are editing a post or page, you can see another toolbar that allows you to save the current content as a draft (not yet published), or publish/unpublish the post or page.
 When you publish an article, you can choose when the article should be published.
-By default articles are published immediately but you can choose a later date to schedule them; scheduled articles won't appear on the site until current time is past the scheduled time.
+By default articles are published immediately but you can choose a later date to schedule them.

 The last button of the top toolbar opens a sliding panel that allows you to configure various settings specific to the current article.
 You can for example set the article as featured, which means that this article will always appear at the top of any lists (home/archive/tag/author pages).

 When you publish an article, a slug is automatically assigned to it, derived from the title of the article.
 If the article is a post, then the URL of the post will follow the permalink structure configured in the blog's settings.
 If it's a page, then the URL will have the slug directly in the root of the URL.

 If the permalink format for posts is configured to use only slugs without the date, and both one post and one page happen to have the same slug configured, priority is given to the post.
 With a busy blog it can happen that two posts have the same title, and therefore the slug automatically generated from the title would be identical.
 To prevent such conflicts, a unique ID is appended to the slug of the second post.